 Strong literature and language arts skills are the foundation for lifelong learning, communication, and career success.
 Our literature and language arts programs help students in Kindergarten – Third Grade develop their skills in analyzing complex texts, citing text evidence, reasoning critically, writing confidently, and communicating thoughtfully, which are the essential skills for college and career.
-Teachers empower their readers by skill mastery, high-order thinking skills, and comprehension.
+Teachers empower their readers through skill mastery, high-order thinking skills, and comprehension.
 The students are nurtured with all the basic ingredients required to help them blossom as readers, from early literacy through the literary classics and beyond.

 Our basic goal of social studies education for Kindergarten – Third Grade is to prepare young people to be humane, rational, and participating citizens in a world that is becoming increasingly interdependent.
 Teachers teach ten interdisciplinary thematic strands as a guide for developing the curriculum.
 Through the stories of intriguing people, exciting places, and fascinating events that make social studies relevant to their lives, students gain a global perspective.
 They also learn the social studies themes and skills they need to become informed, participating citizens who consider diverse points of view, use critical thinking skills, and are active in their communities.

-Students in grades Pre-Kindergarten – Third Grade take Spanish classes, which allow students to begin to acquire the language through storytelling and reading in the target language.
+Students in grades Pre-Kindergarten – Fifth Grade take Spanish classes, which allow students to begin to acquire the language through storytelling and reading in the target language.
 Studies have shown repeatedly that foreign language learning increases critical thinking skills, creativity, and flexibility of mind in young children.
 Pre-K students at Clarksville Academy meet weekly and use the Salsa Academic Base Program.
 The Spanish teacher guides them through each episode, making sure that the language is comprehensible.
 Continuing in Kindergarten through third grade, students meet twice a week and learn Spanish through storytelling and personal interviews.
-Students should leave lower school Spanish demonstrating a comprehension of high frequency words as learned through class stories.
+Students should leave lower school Spanish demonstrating comprehension of high-frequency words as learned through class stories.
 Students must first learn to listen, read what they have listened to, and write about what they have read and listened to.
 Finally, they learn to speak the language.

-Music classes at Clarksville Academy experience age appropriate activities.
+Music classes at Clarksville Academy experience age-appropriate activities.
 Daily, students learn musical concepts in a variety of forms.
 Children recognize to read, notate, perform, and create rhythms.

-The Lower School music classes recognize, identify, and explain aspects of musical form including dynamics, tempo, and articulation.
+The Lower School music classes recognize, identify, and explain aspects of the musical form including dynamics, tempo, and articulation.
 They perform music with appropriate expressive qualities.

-In the arts’ program, students experience, recognize, and respond to a variety of creative movement, instrumental and vocal timbres.
+In the arts program, students experience, recognize, and respond to a variety of creative movement, instrumental and vocal timbres.

 Lower School students explore fundamental music concepts and continue to develop their singing, performance, and listening skills as they progress through the grades.

 Students in grades second and third have math lab weekly.
-They engage in problem solving games, puzzles, and activities to enhance their math skills and creativity.
+They engage in problem-solving games, puzzles, and activities to enhance their math skills and creativity.
 The labs are taught by a rich, hands-on curriculum, reinforcing and enhancing math concepts introduced in the classroom whereas students strengthen their mathematical thinking skills.